sisl/XPlaneConnectX/Python3/README.md

 No plugins are required, only an installed copy of X-Plane 12 and Python.
 Additionally, it is necessary to explicitly "accept incoming connections" in the X-Plane Network settings.
 By default, it appears that this option is disabled.

 ## Installation
-There is no installation required.
+There is no specific package installation required for our code as we are only using the standard library of Python.
 You only need to make sure the file `XPlaneConnectX.py` file is visible to your code and import the `XPlaneConnectX` object:

 ```python
 from XPlaneConnectX import XPlaneConnectX